exakat/php-dictionary/dictionary/phantom-type.ini.rst

 The classic use case is encoding state in the type.
 A ``Connection<Closed>`` and a ``Connection<Open>`` have identical runtime structure but different static types, so calling ``query()`` on a closed connection becomes a compile-time error rather than a runtime exception.
 The phantom parameter ``Closed`` or ``Open`` holds no data; it is purely a type-level marker.

 Phantom types are a lightweight alternative to dependent types for expressing invariants that can be tracked statically.
-They are used in Haskell, Rust (zero-sized marker types), and TypeScript (branded types via ``& { readonly __brand: 'USD' }``).
+They are used in Haskell, Rust, zero-sized marker types, and TypeScript, branded types via ``& { readonly __brand: 'USD' }``.

 PHP does not support phantom types natively.
 Generic type parameters are not a language feature.
 However, a partial simulation is possible using PHPStan or Psalm template annotations for static analysis purposes only, with no runtime enforcement.
 Branded value objects achieve a similar discrimination effect at the cost of wrapping every value in an object.